Keyboard shortcuts

 By default the Percent gradient runs red (0%) → yellow (50%) → green (100%) - useful when a higher value is better (e.g. battery, health score).
 For metrics where a lower value is better (CPU usage, disk usage, error rate), reverse the gradient:

-// Per-field: just this Percent field, regardless of the global setting
+// Per-field: just this Percent field, regardless of the logger setting

 clog.Info().